xxKeefer/gleam-playground/README.md

-# omen_roller
+# gleam_playground

-Just a silly little app to learn about backend dev
+Just a silly little app to learn about backend dev and gleam in general

 ## Development